Five Surprising Ways to Feel Better FAST!

 Send a Card or a Thank You

 Buy a card for someone, write a thoughtful note, and put it in the mail.
 There are still beautiful cards to buy or you might have some on hand.
-Find that perfect card for someone you care about.
-Write that person…with a pen.
-Address the envelope in your very best handwriting.
-Then get it in the mail.

 I spent one year once, sending a hand-written note every single day.
 You don’t have to be that committed, but it’s still nice to do once in a while.
-As a bonus, you let another person feel good too.
-Let’s face it, none of us are getting too many hand-written notes or cards these days.

 Clean Something Out

-This is one of my favorite therapies!
-Even though I live alone and am fairly neat, I still get areas that gather clutter.
 Pick one of yours.
 Don’t pick an entire room!
 Pick a drawer, a table top, a shelf in a closet, or a kitchen cabinet.

 Pull ALL the contents out.
 Go through each thing and do one of four things with it: put it where it really belongs, throw it away, put in bag for donations, or put it back.
-Even a 15-minute clean up session can do wonders for your mood.

 If you are looking for a bigger project, tackle your closet.
 I think our closets are one of the most important areas of our house to have clean and organized and I wrote about it here.